Severson-Group/AMDC-Firmware/docs/Debugging.md

 2. `rrd` -- lists all possible peripherials to read from
 3. Example: `rrd uart0` -- read UART0 registers

+## Read memory address

+Ensure code if up and running.
+In `xsdb`:

+1. `targets 2` -- connect to the running ARM Cortex-A9 core
+2. `mrd <memory_address>` -- read from hex global memory address

 ## Determine why reboot occurs:

 Boot AMDC with your code prior to reboot.
 Make sure it is running fine.